 Strand Hotel: Our full report

-The Strand is an exciting new development located on Swakopmund's historic 'Mole'.Built on the site of the old Strand Hotel, and opened in 2015, it has the Atlantic Ocean on three sides – giving uninterrupted sea views from some of the 125 rooms.
+The Strand is an exciting new development on Swakopmund's historic Mole.Built on the site of the old Strand Hotel, and opened in 2015, it has the Atlantic Ocean on three sides – giving uninterrupted sea views from some of its 125 rooms.

-The 'Mole' is a sea wall built in 1899 by architect F W Ortloff.
-It was originally intended to enhance Swakopmund's struggling harbour by providing large cargo ships with a place to moor.
+The Mole, built in 1899 by architect F W Ortloff, was originally intended as a sea wall to enhance Swakopmund's struggling harbour by providing large cargo ships with a place to moor.
 Unfortunately, due to long-shore drift, the harbour entrance was blocked by a sandbar within five years of its construction, and soon a small but pleasant beach formed.

 Both rooms and suites are smartly decorated without feeling too sterile, their soft duck-egg blue walls complemented by soft furnishings in earthy reds and browns.
 Black-and-white photos or paintings of times gone by in Swakopmund adorn the walls, and chunky metal light fittings add a nautical tone.